RodricBr/Bash-Professional/README.md

 -------------------------------------------------------------------------------
 - Another cool example, is using the -N, -a, -u and -r flags.
-  Which shows a more simple way of understanding the differencies between the files and also avoiding and with more information about the files.
+  Which shows a more simple way of understanding the differencies between the files, avoidinging incompatibilities and giving more information about them.

 $ diff -Naur file_1.txt file_2.txt
 --- file_1.txt  2022-11-07 14:34:03.870977100 -0300